srfrog/go-relax/README.md

 - Works fine along with ``http.ServeMux`` or independently as ``http.Handler``.
 - Uses JSON encoding by default, enforcing content-negotiation per request.
 - Default routing engine uses **trie with regexp matching** for speed and flexibility.
-- Includes filters used by most API's. aka "Batteries included" (WIP)
+- Includes filters used by most API's. aka _"Batteries included"_, but not the kitchen sink.
+(WIP)
-- All framework components: encoding, routing, logging and filters, are modular.
+- All framework components: encoding, routing, logging, and filters, are modular.
 Easily replaced by external packages.
 - Uses ``sync.pool`` to efficiently use resources when under heavy load.

 ## Installation